Legazpi, Albay: Geography

+Location and size

-Legazpi is on the eastern portion of the province of Albay bounded on the north by the municipality of Santo Domingo, on the east by Albay Gulf, on the west by the municipality of Daraga, and on the south by the municipalities of Manito, Albay and Pilar and Castilla, Sorsogon.
-The city is located 527 km south of Manila.
+Legazpi is in the eastern portion of the province of Albay, bounded on the north by the municipality of Santo Domingo, on the east by Albay Gulf, on the west by the municipality of Daraga, and on the south by the municipalities of Manito in Albay, and Pilar and Castilla in Sorsogon.
+The city is 527 km south of Manila.

-From north to south, the city spans 29 kilometers; from east to west, the narrowest portion is 3 kilometers (urban district) while the widest is 15 kilometers (southeast area).
-Legazpi has a total land area of 20,437 hectares, 90 percent of which is classified as rural (18,431.66 hectares) while 10 percent is classified as urban (2,005.39 hectares).
+From north to south the city spans 29 kilometers, while from east to west the narrowest portion is 3 kilometers (the urban district) and the widest is 15 kilometers (the southeast area).
+Legazpi has a total land area of 20,437 hectares, of which 90 percent is classified as rural (18,431.66 hectares) and 10 percent is classified as urban (2,005.39 hectares).

+Topography

-Legazpi's topography is generally plain on the northeastern areas, with slopes ranging from five to fifteen degrees.
-The southern areas have mostly rolling to hilly terrain.
-In the city's coastal areas, the terrain varies from plain (north) to hilly (south).
-Legazpi is criss-crossed by several rivers including the Tibu, Macabalo and Yawa rivers with a number of swampy areas, particularly in the urban district.
-To mitigate flooding in these low-lying areas, the local government has built an urban drainage and flood control system consisting of dikes, canals, sea walls and three pumping stations located in Barangays San Roque, Bay-Bay and Victory Village.
+Legazpi's topography is generally plain-like in the northeastern areas, with slopes ranging from five to fifteen degrees, while the southern areas have mostly rolling to hilly terrain.
+In the city's coastal areas the terrain varies from plain (north) to hilly (south).
+Legazpi is criss-crossed by several rivers including the Tibu, Macabalo, and Yawa, with a number of swampy areas, particularly in the urban district.
+To mitigate flooding in these low-lying areas the local government has built an urban drainage and flood control system consisting of dikes, canals, sea walls, and three pumping stations located in Barangays San Roque, Bay-Bay, and Victory Village.

-Barangays

-Legazpi is politically subdivided into 70 barangays.
-Each barangay consists of puroks and some have sitios.

-Currently, there are 45 urban barangays and 25 rural barangays.